smilevo/smilevo.github.io/content/event/narjes-talk-scc2020/index.md

   postcode:
   country: United States

-summary: SCC2020 On the Diffusion and Impact of Code Smells in Web Applications.
+summary: On the Diffusion and Impact of Code Smells in Web Applications.
-abstract: "SCC2020 On the Diffusion and Impact of Code Smells in Web Applications."
+abstract: "On the Diffusion and Impact of Code Smells in Web Applications."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.